 The Feng Shui annual afflictions can have a great impact on you over that year.
 I’ve personally seen its effects in one person’s life.
 She suffered a great deal that year, especially in terms of career.
 You can read about it in my ebook if you’re interested.

-Lastly, I suggest that you find an expert to help you with your annual afflictions.
-If you’re not a trained professional, it is easy to make mistakes when you plot the chart and apply the wrong cures.
+Lastly, I suggest that you find an expert to help you with your Flying Stars annual afflictions.
+If you don’t take the proper classes and training, it is easy to make mistakes when you plot the chart and apply the wrong cures.
 If not done properly, the cost can be too much for you to bear.
-In other words, when you’re in doubt, find an expert!
+In other words, when you’re in doubt, take courses and train yourself or consult with an expert in Flying Stars!

 Have you experienced or witnessed the effects of the Flying Star annual affliction?
 If so, please share your story by commenting below!